How I Created a Particle Clock and Won the #FlutterClock Challenge

 Different color variations of the Flutter Particle Clock

-A small subset of the many different color variations possible.
-Notice how the accent color is always the one furthest from the background color, in terms of luminance.
+A small sample of the many color variations possible.
+Notice how the accent color is always the one furthest from the background in terms of luminance.

 Final Touches

-Most of the magic happened in the final hours of coding this thing.
-The emitted particles were made to fade in from the center, instead of instantly popping up from nowhere.
-This made the overall appearance much smoother.
-I did the same with the arcs/speed marks and limited them to only a few particles at a time to reduce visual complexity.
+Most of the magic happened in the final coding hours.
+I made emitted particles fade in from the center instead of popping up instantly, which gave the clock a smoother look.
+I applied the same fade effect to the arcs and speed marks, limiting them to only a few particles at a time to keep things visually manageable.

 // Find a random angle while avoiding clutter at the hour & minute hands.